aerospike/aerospike-vector-search-examples/README.md

 python3 -m pip install -r requirements.txt
 ```

-## 2. Find an image dataset to index
+## 2. Find an Image Dataset to Index

-The demo application works by indexing images stored on your computer, and
-generating vector embeddings that are sent to a Proximus server hosted in the cloud.
-To make the experience personal, you can use your own photos on your computer, or to index
-a larger dataset you can browse image datasets on [Kaggle](https://www.kaggle.com/datasets).
+The demo application indexes images stored on your computer and generates vector embeddings that are sent to a Proximus server hosted in the cloud.
+To personalize the demo, you can use your own photos if you like.
+To index a larger dataset, you can browse image datasets available on [Kaggle](https://www.kaggle.com/datasets).

 [This subset](https://www.kaggle.com/datasets/ifigotin/imagenetmini-1000) of the Imagenet
-dataset is a good reasonable sized one (~4000 images) if you remove the `train` folder.
+dataset is reasonably sized (~4000 images) if you remove the `train` folder.

 > [!NOTE]
 > The images from your dataset do not leave your local environment, but the vector embeddings
 > are sent to our sandbox environment.
-All data is destroyed after 3 days.
+All data is destroyed after three days.

-Once you have a dataset of images (must be jpeg's), copy them to `prism/static/images/data`
+After you have identified a dataset of images (must be JPEGs), copy them to `prism/static/images/data`.

-## 3. Set environment variables
+## 3. Set Environment Variables
-Before starting the app you need to set the PROXIMUS_HOST to your sandbox host.
+Before starting the application, you need to set `PROXIMUS_HOST` to your sandbox host.

 ```
 export PROXIMUS_HOST=<SANDBOX-HOST>
 ```
-Depending on your dataset, you may also want to also configure concurrent threads
-for generating the image embeddings (this will put strain on your CPU).
+Depending on the size of your dataset, you may want to configure concurrent threads for generating the image embeddings.
+Higher parallelism will consume more CPU resources.

 ```
 export INDEXER_PARALLELISM=4
 ```

-## 4. Start the application locally.
+## 4. Start the Application
-To start the application run.
+To start the application locally, run the following:
 ```
 waitress-serve --host 127.0.0.1 --port 8080 --threads 32 prism:app
 ```
-You will see a progress bar as new images are read and indexed using the clip model.
-Depending on the size of your dataset, it will take anywhere from a few minutes, to
-a few hours to index your images.
+Images are read and indexed using the CLIP model, indicated by a progress bar.
+Depending on the size of your dataset, it may take a few minutes to a few hours to index your images.

-## 5. Perform an image search
+## 5. Perform an Image Search
 The demo application provides semantic search for a set of images
 by indexing them using the [CLIP](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1)
 model created by OpenAI.
 This model generates vectors with semantic meaning